HarlanJ/CS-100_Chapter_2/README.md

-# CS-100_Projects
+# CS-100_Projects_Chapter_2
-All projects from CS-100.
+All projects from CS-100 Chapter 2.
 Written in Python